Hey! I’m Aziza

 Beyond my work as a therapist,

-I also love learning through hands-on practices like basket weaving and sewing, where the gentle repetition of making invites me into presence.
-Skiing and camping remind me of nature's expansive peace and aliveness, and I feel deeply grateful to live in a place that offers such natural beauty and abundance for me to experience this often.
+I’m drawn to the beauty of new places, the joy of meeting kindred spirits, the warmth of animals, and the simple pleasure of sharing nourishing food with others.
+I also love learning through hands-on practices like basket weaving and traditional broom making, where the gentle repetition of creating invites me into presence.
+Skiing and camping remind me of nature’s expansiveness, aliveness, and quiet steadiness, and I feel deeply grateful to live in a place where I can experience this so often.

 Internal Family Systems (Level 1, IFS Institute)